brocaar/chirpstack-network-server/docs/content/community/source.md

 #### Go

-Make sure you have [Go](https://golang.org/) installed (1.10+) and that the LoRa App Server repository has been cloned into `$GOPATH/src/github.com/brocaar/loraserver`.
+Make sure you have [Go](https://golang.org/) installed (1.11+) as LoRa Server uses Go modules, the repository must be cloned outside `$GOPATH`.

 #### Go protocol buffer support

-Install the C++ implementation of protocol buffers and Go support by following the GO support for Protocol Buffers [installation instructions](https://github.com/golang/protobuf).
+Install the C++ implementation of protocol buffers and Go support by following the Go support for Protocol Buffers [installation instructions](https://github.com/golang/protobuf).

 ### Example commands